-- The College-Wide Assessment Committee (CWAC) is responsible for the development and implementation of the assessment initiative at the institutional level.
+- The Office of the Associate Dean for Academic Affairs and Assessment is responsible for the development and implementation of the assessment initiative at the institutional level.

 - In 1992 the American Association of Higher Education (AAHE) Assessment Forum identified "9 Principles of Good Assessment Practice" to guide effective student learning assessment initiatives.
 This document stands as a guide to the basic principle of "good practice" in assessment.

 - The Middle States Association of Colleges of Higher Education is the accrediting body for Hartwick College.
 Middle States outlines 14 Characteristics of Excellence in Higher Education on which they base the accreditation of all colleges and universities within their region.
 Standard 7 - Institutional Assessment - and Standard 14 - Assessment of Student Learning, specifically relate to our assessment efforts.